YarelysRR/AIretire/README.md

 ### Core Features

 1. **Intelligent Input Processing**

-   - Grammar and spelling correction
-   - Context-aware term optimization
-   - Multi-language support
+   - **Description**: This feature ensures that user inputs are accurate and contextually relevant, enhancing the overall user experience.
+   - **Grammar and spelling correction**: Automatically corrects common errors to improve clarity and professionalism in user submissions.
+   - **Context-aware term optimization**: Adapts terminology based on user profiles and preferences, making interactions more intuitive.
+   - **Multi-language support**: Allows users to interact in their preferred language, increasing accessibility for diverse user groups.

 2. **Safety & Security**

-   - PII detection and redaction
-   - Harmful content filtering
-   - Ethical language validation
+   - **Description**: Focused on protecting user data and ensuring safe interactions within the application.
+   - **PII detection and redaction**: Identifies and removes personally identifiable information from user inputs to safeguard privacy.
+   - **Harmful content filtering**: Analyzes user prompts for inappropriate or dangerous language, maintaining a safe environment.
+   - **Ethical language validation**: Ensures that responses are appropriate and sensitive to the needs of senior users.

 3. **Accessibility**
-   - Voice input/output
-   - Adjustable text size
-   - High contrast mode
-   - Clear error messaging
+   - **Description**: Designed to make the application usable for all seniors, regardless of their abilities or preferences.
+   - **Voice input/output**: Enables hands-free interaction, allowing users to communicate with the application using natural language.
+   - **Adjustable text size**: Users can modify text size for better readability, accommodating those with visual impairments.
+   - **High contrast mode**: Enhances visibility for users with low vision by providing a stark contrast between text and background.
+   - **Clear error messaging**: Provides straightforward feedback on errors, helping users understand and correct issues easily.

 ## 🏗 Architecture